 Medical and Dental Expense Deductions

 Unreimbursed medical and dental expenses can be deducted if they are for specific conditions and not just a means of improving general health.
 Expenses for a spouse and dependents are also deductible.
-However, the deductibility of medical expenses is limited by the fact that they are itemized deductions subject to a percentage of the taxpayer's adjusted gross income (AGI), which mostly eliminates the benefits of the deduction for low-income people, since most of them claim the standard deduction.
+However, the deductibility of medical expenses is limited by the fact that they are itemized deductions subject to a percentage of the taxpayer's adjusted gross income (AGI), which mostly eliminates the benefits of the deduction for low-income people, since most claim the standard deduction.
 The AGI floor is 7.5%, even if the alternative minimum tax applies.
 So if both spouses work and one of them has substantial medical expenses, then filing separately may lower tax liability.

 Only unreimbursed medical expenses paid for a condition that occurred during the tax year are deductible — insurance payments lower the deductible amount.
 Moreover, the taxpayer must reduce medical expenses by any expected reimbursement, even if the reimbursement will only occur in a later tax year.